chriswendt/ietf/draft-wendt-modern-drip.md

 #### 5.2 Authorization

 All nodes MUST digitally sign the APIs by adding a JSON Web Token (JWT) value in the Authorization request-header field.
 The creation and verification of the JWT could be based on shared key or public/private key cryptography.
-The claims set MUST contain atleast the "iss", "exp" claims.
-The "iss" claim contains unique ID of the node that initiated the request.
+The claims set MUST contain atleast the "iss", "iat" claims.
+The "iss" claim MUST contain unique ID of the node that initiated the request.
+The "iat" claim identifies the time at which the JWT was issued.

 #### 6. Acknowledgements